-While algae, such as chlorella or spirulina, do contain a B12 like molecule it doesn’t function in the body as B12.
-The only functional B12 in vegan foods is found in shiitake mushrooms and laver seaweed, as used in Wales to make laver bread.
+The only functional B12 that I know of in vegan foods is found in shiitake mushrooms and laver seaweed, as used in Wales to make laver bread.
 Nori is a type of laver seaweed.
 Eating these foods or supplementing 10mcg a day is the only option.

 Omega 3 seed oils are processed by the body from alpha-linolenic acid (ALA) into EPA and DHA which are anti-inflammatory, cardioprotective and help to build the brain.
 DHA is especially important in pregnancy for development of the baby’s brain.